Oh no, not again ...

 to ANSI.
 This, unfortunately, results in ambiguous-overload errors

-is passed to anything that can accept both
+whenever a _bstr_t is passed to anything that can accept both

 forms.

-There should really be a way to, say, #define _BSTR_T_NO_ANSI_SUPPORT
+There should really be a way to, say, #define _BSTR_T_NO_ANSI_SUPPORT.

 Problem